jewettaij/moltemplate/examples/all_atom/force_field_COMPASS/butane/README.txt

 2) Run LAMMPS in this order:

-lmp_mpi -i run.in.min   # minimize the energy (to avoid atom overlap) before... lmp_mpi -i run.in.nvt   # running the simulation at constant temperature
+lmp_mpi -i run.in.npt   # running the simulation at constant pressure lmp_mpi -i run.in.nvt   # running the simulation at constant temperature

 (The name of the LAMMPS executable, eg "lmp_mpi", may vary.)